AAEvelyn/calculadora/README.md

 Learn how to use standard HTML5 tags and CSS3 styles.

 ## 4. Link to demo
-Here you can see the finished project💚!
-[Google Clone](https://googlecloeve.netlify.app)
+Here you can see the finished project💚! [calculador] (https://evecalculadora.netlify.app/)